Supreme Court rules in favor of 94-year-old woman who got nothing when county took her condo

 WASHINGTON (AP) — A unanimous Supreme Court on Thursday gave a 94-year-old Minneapolis woman a new chance to recoup some money after the county kept the entire $40,000 when it sold her condominium over a small unpaid tax bill.

-The justices ruled that Hennepin County, Minnesota violated the constitutional rights of the woman, Geraldine Tyler, by taking her property without paying “just compensation.”
+The justices ruled that Hennepin County, Minnesota, violated the constitutional rights of the woman, Geraldine Tyler, by taking her property without paying “just compensation.”

 “The County had the power to sell Tyler’s home to recover the unpaid property taxes.
 But it could not use the toehold of the tax debt to confiscate more property than was due,” Chief Justice John Roberts wrote for the court.